Patrick Faber (politician)

 Patrick Jason Faber (born 21 March 1978) is a Belizean politician.
-He was the Leader of the Opposition.
-He formerly served as Minister of Education, Youth Sports and Culture.
+He was the leader of the Opposition.
+He formerly served as the minister of Education, Youth Sports and Culture.
 In July 2020 he was appointed the leader of the United Democratic Party, after Prime Minister Dean Barrow stated his plans to retire at the end of his term.

 Early life and education

 Faber was born in Belize City, Belize.
 He received a Bachelor of Arts in Economics in 1998 from Valdosta State University in Valdosta, Georgia, as well as a Master's in Educational Leadership from the University of North Florida in 2003.
 He is currently working on a Doctor of Public Administration degree from Valdosta State University.

 Political career

 Faber has been a member of the United Democratic Party of Belize since he worked as a street campaigner at the age of 14.
 He has since served as youth director, member of the party's central executive, and candidate for the Belize City Council.
 In 2010, at the National Convention of the United Democratic Party, he was elected overwhelmingly to the role of Party Chairman.

 Faber is currently one of the youngest members of the Belizean House of Representatives.
 According to Belizean media, public confidence in Faber, the Ministry of Education and its restructuring has been positive.
 Consequently, Sir Colville Young, the Governor General of Belize, entrusted Faber with also running the Ministry of Youth.
 Faber has even served occasionally as acting prime minister, being responsible for running the affairs of state when the Prime Minister and Deputy Prime Minister are out of the country.